> Car Care

 In this truck, the parking brake cable was rusted inside and sticking due to jacket damage.

-Parts of the cables (conduits) are protected by the PVC jacket.
+Parts of the cables (conduits) are protected by a PVC jacket.
 When the PVC jacket is damaged, water gets inside the cable and causes it to rust and seize up.
 If the cable is sticking, but not otherwise damaged, freeing and lubricating it might be enough.
 The parking brake operation must be properly tested after repairs.
+A properly working parking brake must engage with a few clicks of the lever or pedal and release fully when the pedal or lever is released.
+The number of clicks is usually listed in the inspection procedure in the factory service manual for technicians.
+For example, the service manual for the Toyota FJ Cruiser specifies 5 to 7 clicks.

 How much does it cost to replace parking brake cables?